DOhnezeit/DupeFind/README.md

 # Notes

-- This is a local tool — no network access or uploading.
+- This is a local tool, no network access or uploading.
 - Files are moved to the system Recycle Bin, so accidental deletes are reversible.
-- Performance depends on file sizes and number of files (it hashes every file).
+- Performance depends on file sizes and number of files (it hashes every eligible file).
+- Skips System files as well as files with some extensions (see shouldSkipFile function in FileScanner.cpp)

+# Potential future improvements

+I might add multi-threading and turn this from a CLI to an application with a GUI.
+I also want to look into using partial hashing instead of hashing entire files.
+A possible implementation could be a first pass which just hashes a small part of the file, which is used to quickly filter out differing files.
+If there are identical groups found, a second pass could then be more precise.
+On a more basic level, currently every file is hashed.
+This is totally unneccessary since files could be disregarded if their file size is unique.
+A "file size filter" is missing.

 ## Why I made this